 Paper copies have their benefits too.
-If you elect the paper copy option, you will receive one copy of the 1095-C through your Payroll Coordinator before March 2, 2017.
+If you elect the paper copy option, you will receive one copy of the 1095-C through your Payroll Coordinator.
 Former employees, including retirees, will receive the 1095-C via postal mail.

 You are encouraged to review the information listed on your 1095-C for accuracy, and contact your Payroll Coordinator or the Benefits Team if SSN’s or DOB’s are incorrect.
 Things to review include:

 - Your correct name, address, SSN and DOB